Rational Structures on Automorphic Representations: Introduction

 This setup yields rational models of Harish-Chandra modules of interest over $\overline{\QQ}$ resp.\ number fields where the corresponding $\theta$-stable parabolics and their characters are defined, since in our principal applications to automorphic representations the modules of interest are cohomologically induced standard modules $A_\lieq(\lambda)$.

-To obtain optimal rationality results for $A_\lieq(\lambda)$ we depart from a standard module $A_\lieq(0)$ with trivial infinitesimal character occuring in the same coherent family as $A_\lieq(\lambda)$.
-Then $A_\lieq(0)$ is defined over an imaginary quadratic extension $\QQ_K'/\QQ_K$, and we descend it to $\QQ_K$ whenever this is possible (we refer to Theorem \ref{thm:realstandardmodules} for a non-exhaustive list of cases).
-Finally we apply rational translation functors to obtain suitable models of $A_\lieq(\lambda)$ for general $\lambda$ (supposed to be rational in a suitable sense).
+To obtain optimal rationality results for $A_\lieq(\lambda)$, we depart from a standard module $A_\lieq(0)$ with trivial infinitesimal character occuring in the same coherent family as $A_\lieq(\lambda)$.
+Then $A_\lieq(0)$ is defined over an imaginary quadratic extension $\QQ_K'/\QQ_K$, and we descend it to $\QQ_K$ whenever this is possible.
+We refer to Theorem \ref{thm:realstandardmodules} for a non-exhaustive list of cases where we can guarantee models over $\QQ_K$.
+Finally, we apply rational translation functors to obtain suitable models of $A_\lieq(\lambda)$ for general $\lambda$ (supposed to be rational in a suitable sense).

-The descent problem under consideration leads us to a natural generalization of the classical notion of Frobenius-Schur indicator \cite{frobeniusschur1906} to $(\lieg,K)$-modules over arbitrary fields.
+This descent problem leads us to a natural generalization of the classical notion of Frobenius-Schur indicator \cite{frobeniusschur1906} to $(\lieg,K)$-modules over arbitrary fields.
 We pursue this in section \ref{sec:frobeniusschur} where we show that the general descent problem in quadratic extensions over number fields satisfies a local-global principle (cf.\ Theorem \ref{thm:localglobal}).

-For infinitesimally unitary representations such as $A_\lieq(0)$ the obstruction for descent at the ramified archimedean places is controlled by the symmetry properties of invariant bilinear forms, as is the case classically.
+For infinitesimally unitary representations such as $A_\lieq(0)$, the obstruction for descent at the ramified archimedean places is controlled by the symmetry properties of invariant bilinear forms, as is the case classically.
 This is established in Theorem \ref{thm:fsunitary}.
 An important consequence is that the indicator for one ramified archimedean place determines the indicators at all archimedean places.

 For elementary reasons the indicator for $A_\lieq(0)$ at a ramified archimedean prime is determined by the indicator of the bottom layer.
 More generally, we show in Proposition \ref{prop:minimalktypedescent} that this reduction always works, locally and globally, regardless of any unitarity assumptions.
 This then allows us to exploit properties of the chosen model $K$ of the maximal compact group to lay hand on the local obstructions for descent at non-archimedean places.
-Section \ref{sec:admissiblegroups} identifies the relevant classes of groups for this purpose.